SAP-archive/teched2021-DEV161/exercises/exC/README.md

 Confirm with a click on "SAVE".

-Now add a static text for the "Secondary label" as follows:
+Now add a static text for the "Secondary label" as follows (You can just paste it into the field next to the "ABC" button)
 ```
 Book now
 ```